Mathieuu/CsvEdit/README.md

 ## Status

-This project is looking for owner.
-That means DoItYourself: raise issue, for it to be noticed.
-Want to make change, clone locally and develop, it is Java and maven build.
-If you wish to take it from here, feel free to ask for push access or tell about new fork.
+Feel free to clone, edit, build and release (just update version and/or name of your fork, so make it clear for users) or ask for push access here.
+Tell about new fork by adding new issue.
 I will happily put a link to the new repo.

 Code overview